atmist/snazzy-info-window/README.md

 #### panOnOpen

 Determines if the info window will be panned into view when opened.

 - Type: _boolean_
 - Default: `true`

-#### responsiveResizing

-Determines if the info window should resize itself based on changes to the map bounds.

-- Type: _boolean_
-- Default: `true`